dkaszews/glug/test/parity/README.md

 ## Running

-Simply run `pytest -v test/parity` or `xmake test -v parity_test/default`, the later is recommended as it also makes sure that the `glug` executable is up-to-date.
+Simply run `pytest -v test/parity` or `xmake test -v parity_test/default`, the latter of which also makes sure that the `glug` executable is up-to-date.
 It is recommended to use optimized binaries by default (`xmake config --mode=release` or `releasedbg`) as the debug ones can be order of magnitude slower (minutes vs seconds).